webclinic017/mono/server/README.md

 ## Getting started

 With the introduction of the [Bazel](https://bazel.build/) system, getting up and running is fairly simple.
-The single requirement is that `bazel` be installed like so:
+The first of two requirements is that `bazel` be installed like so:

 ```
 $ brew install bazel
 ```
+Next, install [`docker]`(https://docs.docker.com/docker-for-mac/install/) manually by following the linked steps.

 ### Existing services